 The most affordable dentures are removable, economy dentures.
 They are affordable because they are a one-size-fits-all solution.
 These dentures are also not as comfortable as dentures that are customized to fit your mouth.
 They may make talking and eating difficult and/or cause discomfort, at least until you get used to them.

-But dental implants require surgery, so dentures are a better option if you do not want to (or cannot) undergo surgery.
+Dental implants require surgery, so dentures are a better option if you do not want to (or cannot) undergo surgery.
 Similarly, smokers should opt for dentures over implants because smoking can make it hard for the gums to heal and cause implants to fail.

 Because implants require oral surgery that may or may not be covered by your dental insurance, they can be very expensive.
 They tend to be a lot more expensive than traditional dentures.